KnowPulse-KnowledgeBase/howto-use-R-for-dataanalysis/setup.md

 RStudio can be downloaded from https://rstudio.com/products/rstudio/download/

-More free packages can be downloaded from xxx and add to R.
+There are more free packages you can downloade from to make your RStudio more powerful.